onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/01-first-steps.md

 Using the Flow Playground, you can write Cadence smart contracts, deploy them to a local Flow emulated blockchain, and submit transactions.

-The Flow Playground should be compatible with any standard web browser, but we recommend that you use Google Chrome with it, because it has been tested and optimized primarily with the Chrome browser so far.
+The Flow Playground should work with any standard web browser.
+However, we recommend using Google Chrome, as it has been primarily tested and optimized for this browser.

 The [Flow Crescendo (Cadence 1.0) upgrade](https://flow.com/upgrade/crescendo)
-introduces new powerful features to Cadence.
+introduces new and powerful features to Cadence.
 Currently, the playground uses an older version of Cadence, but you can interact with a Cadence 1.0 playground by going to https://v1.play.flow.com/.